wacncontent/CustomizeTool/removeCommentOutput2/includes/mobile-services-android-getting-started-with-push.md

 		Context ctx;

-13. In the `MyHandler` class: add the following code to override the **onRegistered** method, which registers your device with the mobile service Notification Hub.
+13. In the `MyHandler` class, add the following code to override the **onRegistered** method: which registers your device with the mobile service Notification Hub.

 		@Override
 		public void onRegistered(Context context,  final String gcmRegistrationId) {